Demonstrations

 Cost $10.00 members and $12.00 non-members (including afternoon tea).

-(MGoA Members Artist of the Month theme - "Trees" in any medium)
+(MGoA Members Artist of the Month theme - "Floral" in any medium)

 CHECK FACEBOOK FOR THE LATEST EVENTS: